 Even if I’ve watched the full thing, most of the time, I think.
 Okay, but how am I suppose to use this?
 It’s only till I actually used a service or product that I really see how it works and what I can use it for at work.

-Where Challenge-Driven Learning Comes In, It Is An Effective and Engaging Way To Upskill Your IT Professionals.
+An Effective and Engaging Way To Upskill Your IT Professionals.

 By creating small challenges that solve real-world problems, new topics and concepts become relevant.
 I see this in the feedback I’m getting from my learners from my cloud training.
 They like the interactive approach, and they have the feeling they could start using what they’ve learned the next day.